zephinzer/juniordev-gitversioning/examples/readme.md

 Patch versions are for bug fixes/refactors with backward compatibility.

+## Corollary
+We'll be taking a look at how versioning and knowledge of doing it properly is important for software to not break.

 ## Exercise
 Let's see what happens when we don't take care of our versioning.